-In 2012, as part of its assignment relating to risks, the Audit Committee monitored risks and updated the risk mapping at an extraordinary meeting of the Audit Committee, during which the Internal Audit Officer presented the relevant information.
-Three major risks were also selected for a detailed presentation of action plans to the members of the Supervisory Board by the persons in charge of operations for the processes concerned.
+In 2013, as part of its assignment relating to risks, the Audit Committee monitored risks and updated the risk mapping at an extraordinary meeting of the Audit Committee, during which the Internal Audit Officer presented the relevant information.

-Following Martine Charbonnier's resignation from the Supervisory Board with effect from 31 December 2012, the Audit Committee currently comprises three members: Jean-Bernard Guillebert who chairs the Committee, Victor Despature and Valérie Pilcer.
-Jean-Bernard Guillebert and Valérie Pilcer are independent in accordance with the above-mentioned criteria.
+Following the expiry of Jean-Bernard Guillebert's term of office as member of the Supervisory Board with effect from 16 May 2013 and as a result of his non-renewal, the Audit Committee currently comprises three members: Victor Despature, Committee Chairman, Paule Cellard and Valérie Pilcer.
+Paule Cellard and Valérie Pilcer are independent members in accordance with the aforementioned criteria.